shortbus-allstar/shm420/README.md

+**Patch Notes - v2.1.1-beta**

+1. Fixed an issue with trying to cure Rez Sicknesses off self

 **Patch Notes - v2.1.0-beta**

 1. Conditions are now global variables.
 For example, if you have a condition named "Spire", using